magento-hackathon/operation-frontend-steward/issues/README.md

 1. Discuss each issue and mark duplicates.
 1. Expand rationale with comments and use case (if necessary).
 1. Assign value/priority, ease of implementation, and acceptance chance.

+### Pull Requests

+Part of the OFS team started making pull requests directly on the Magento 2 repo based on these issues.
+These are quick wins for improving Magento at the code-level.

+If you have any further suggestions, you can add them to this repo's issue tracker or contribute directly to the Magento 2 repo.